YehuditAdler/AlmaRemoteStorageApp/instructions.md

     - Edit [Physical Location](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/030Configuring_Physical_Locations) - Type is : Remote Storage , Remote Storage is the remote storage facility you created.
     - Find the job ID that should be used for submitting the job and add it to the app configuration.
 You can use this API: /almaws/v1/conf/jobs?type=SCHEDULED&limit=100 search for the integration profile name and get the id.
 5. [Webhooks](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/300Webhooks)
     - Create a Webhooks Integration Profile.
 Message type should be JSON and under Subscriptions Select `Job Finish` to send a webhook when an Alma Job is done.
-Webhook listener URL should be the base-url of the App with a forward slash and "webhook".  $url/webhook.
+Webhook listener URL will be the url after deploying the app following forward slash and "webhook".
+E.g.:  https://alma-remote-storage-app.herokuapp.com/webhook

-### On Remote Storage Institution:
+### On the Remote Storage Institution:
-1. Create patrons for each Institution_Lirary or example if Institution code is 01AAA_ABC and libraries code is RS the users Primary identifier will be 01AAA_ABC_RS
+1. Create a patrons for each Institution/Library.
+For example if the Institution code is 01AAA_ABC and the library code is RS, the user's Primary identifier will be 01AAA_ABC-RS
-2. Create [provenance code](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/040Resource_Management/080Configuring_Resource_Management/080Configuring_Provenance_Codes) for each institution code.
+2. Define [provenance code](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/040Resource_Management/080Configuring_Resource_Management/080Configuring_Provenance_Codes) for each institution code.
-3. add personal delivery for items [terms of use](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/050Physical_Fulfillment#fulfillment.tou.termsOfUseManagement)
+3. Add personal-delivery for all items' [terms of use](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/050Physical_Fulfillment#fulfillment.tou.termsOfUseManagement)
 4. Create a [Webhooks](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/300Webhooks) Integration Profile.
-Message type is JSON and Under Subscriptions Select Loans to send a webhook when a loan is returned.
-Webhook listener URL will be the url after deploying the app with a following Forward Slash and "webhook".
-E.g.:  https://alma-remote-storage-app.herokuapp.com/webhook.
+Where the Message type is JSON and Under Subscriptions select `Loans`.
+Webhook listener URL will be (same as above) the url after deploying the app following forward slash and "webhook".
+E.g.:  https://alma-remote-storage-app.herokuapp.com/webhook

 ## Installation